Assistant Professor, Human Development and Social Policy

 ( Download )

-Research InterestsPolicymaking and policy implementation; law and courts; regulatory agencies; Congress; civil rights, environmental, and education policy; relationship between state and society/public and private; and American political development.
+Research InterestsPolitical analysis; policy development and implementation; political institutions (law and courts, regulatory agencies, Congress); civil rights, environmental, and education policy; relationship between state and society/public and private; and American political development.